 On April 3, 2009, Westaim announced that it planned to pursue strategic investment opportunities designed to maximize the value of its strong balance sheet and non-cash resources.
 To implement this strategy, Westaim entered into a management services agreement (the "MSA") with Goodwood Management Inc. ("Goodwood Management"), an affiliate of Goodwood Inc., to manage the day-to-day affairs of Westaim and to present strategic investment opportunities for the Board to consider.
-Under the MSA, Goodwood Management provides the services of two directors, one of whom is also the President and Chief Executive Officer, as well as the services of a Chief Financial Officer.
-Effective April 2010, the MSA was amended so that Goodwood will earn a fixed fee to be determined annually by an independent committee of the Board based on the recommendations of an independent compensation consultant.
-The amount of the fixed fee will be designed to compensate Goodwood for the time and attention of its officers and employees incurred in furtherance of the Company's business as well as for the office space, equipment, supplies and other facilities provided or made available by Goodwood to the Company.
-Goodwood is also entitled to participate in an annual incentive bonus plan for the purpose of recognizing the contribution of Goodwood to the Company's business and affairs over the preceding year.
+The MSA was amended on May 11, 2011.
+Pursuant to the MSA,